ale8k/c-sharp-study-projects/README.md

 This is a collaboration of small and medium study projects.
 Below is a list of technologies I have learn't and the areas I have studied within the study project as well as areas I intend to study and whether I have or haven't determined by a check mark.

 - **C#**
-  - All C# basics ranging from generic syntax to polymorphic usage of interfaces - [x]
+  - [x] All C# basics ranging from generic syntax to polymorphic usage of interfaces
   - Generics
   - Delegates
   - Lambda Expressions